mattermost/docs/source/deploy/bleve-search.rst

 1. Open **System Console > Experimental > Bleve**.
 2. Set **Enable Bleve Indexing** to **true** to enable the other settings on the page.
 3. Set the directory path to use for storing Bleve indexes (e.g.: ``/var/opt/mattermost/bleveindexes``).
 The user running Mattermost should have permissions to access the directory.
-See our :ref:`Configuration Settings <configure/configuration-settings:bleve settings>`  documentation for details.
+See our :ref:`configuration settings <configure/experimental-configuration-settings:experimental bleve configuration settings>`  documentation for details.
 4. Save the configuration.
 5. Select **Index Now**.
 All users, channels, and posts in the database will be indexed oldest to newest.
 6. Set **Enable Bleve for search queries** to **true**.